 I’ve worked as an attorney focussing on real estate development projects across Massachusetts for the past few years helping developers and investors realize their creative visions for development projects and communities.
 Working on these I realized there was always something missing.
 You can build “utopia” within the four walls of the building you’re working on but once you step outside, you’re reliant upon cash strapped municipalities to foot the bill.
 These community assets are where innovation happens, where relationships are built and where cities and towns become a “community.”
 Empowering residents to build these themselves is a power every city should have.
 I’m looking forward to helping you, the residents of New England, empower yourselves to build your own“community.

-Originally from Wyoming, I received a BA in Theatre from the University of Northern Colorado.
+From Wyoming, I received a BA in Theatre from the University of Northern Colorado.
 Upon graduating, I traveled the country with a touring theatre company and not only learned the ins and outs of every aspect of theatrical production, but also met my husband, Joe Bailey.
 Traveling around the country gave me the appreciation of and opportunity to visit the different & diverse communities.
 In 2007, we formed The Ringwald Theatre in Ferndale, MI with a few of our closest and most talented friends and annually produce around ten productions.
 In addition to performing and directing throughout the seasons, I also serve as the Ringwald Media Manager and resident photographer.
-Recently, I received a Masters of Fine Arts in Acting from The Hilberry Theatre at Wayne State and am excited to be starting this awesome new chapter with Patronicity.
+Recently, I received a Masters of Fine Arts in Acting from The Hilberry Theatre at Wayne State.

 I graduated from the University of Michigan with a degree focusing on International Development and creating sustainable businesses in developing countries.
 Staying local and moving to Detroit, I translated that into urban revitalization and began working on two startups.
 Being an entrepreneur coupled with my passion for sustainable community development, I enjoy learning of great new initiatives happening around the country started by other entrepreneurs, innovators, artists, & activists.